Chris Ogbonnaya

-Early years
+Early life

-Ogbonnaya played football at Strake Jesuit College Preparatory in Houston, Texas, where he was a three-year letterman who helped his team post a 27-5 record during his varsity career.
-As the team's leading rusher, he helped his squad to a 9-2 mark as a senior making 20 catches for 500 yards and four touchdowns with 270 yards rushing and two touchdowns that year.
-He caught 22 passes for 530 yards and eight touchdowns with 500 yards rushing and eight more touchdowns as a junior and also returned a kickoff for a touchdown that year while leading his team to an 8-3 record as a junior.
+Ogbonnaya played football at Strake Jesuit College Preparatory in Houston, Texas, where he was a three-year letterman who helped his team post a 27–5 record during his varsity career.
+As the team's leading rusher, he helped his squad to a 9–2 mark as a senior making 20 catches for 500 yards and four touchdowns with 270 yards rushing and two touchdowns that year.
+He caught 22 passes for 530 yards and eight touchdowns with 500 yards rushing and eight more touchdowns as a junior and also returned a kickoff for a touchdown that year while leading his team to an 8–3 record as a junior.
 He was the Greater Houston Offensive Player of the Year honors that season, and on defense, he had 57 tackles, three TFL and eight PBUs as a cornerback in 2002.
-He had 30 receptions for 600 yards and 10 touchdowns and added five interceptions from his cornerback spot for a 10-0 squad his sophomore year.
+He had 30 receptions for 600 yards and 10 touchdowns and added five interceptions from his cornerback spot for a 10–0 squad his sophomore year.
 He lettered in basketball for two years also lettered in track & field for three years.